Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: Simulation Results and Analysis

 \subsection{Power Spectra}

 In this subsection, we use the parameters in Table \ref{tab_4} in simulation, revealing the range and velocity power spectra for two scenarios.

 Fig. \ref{fig.7} and Fig. \ref{fig.8} show the results of the power spectra for scenario 1 and scenario 2 respectively.
 The simulation results show that the peak index value of the range power spectrum is $\text{ind}_r =7$ and the peak index value of the velocity power spectrum is $\text{ind}_v =3$.
 The estimated range of the target is 117.1875 m and the estimated velocity is 13.3929 m/s when substituted into (\ref{eq21}) and (\ref{eq28}), respectively.
-Meanwhile, it is revealed from Fig. \ref{fig7.a}, Fig. \ref{fig8.a}, and Fig. \ref{fig8.b} that the cavity caused by the spectral discontinuity worsens the power spectral sidelobes, and the improved 2D FFT algorithm in \cite{wei2022robust} cannot solve this problem, while the JCMSA proposed in this paper can always maintain zero sidelobes.
+Meanwhile, it is revealed from Fig. \ref{fig7.a}, Fig. \ref{fig8.a}, and Fig. \ref{fig8.b} that the spectral discontinuity worsens the power spectral sidelobes, and the worst PSLR is -6.4 dB, and the improved 2D FFT algorithm in \cite{wei2022robust} cannot solve this problem. while the JCMSA proposed in this paper can always maintain zero sidelobes.
 For the case shown in Fig. \ref{fig7.b}, the sidelobe deterioration does not occur as there are no spectrum holes when velocity estimation is performed.
-However, the JCMSA proposed in this paper is able to perform a denoising effect and improve the PSR to a greater level.
+However, the JCMSA proposed in this paper is able to perform a denoising effect and improve the PSLR to a greater level than other algorithms.